pouffy/Krystals-Modded-Material-Compats/README.md

 ## Intertwining materials from different mods.

 ### Overview
 Ever wanted Thermal styled gears for that one random metal in that mod you play with?
 Or maybe Create styled sheets for Tinkering with?
 Look no more!
-I aim to add many different compatability metal items mainly for modpack makers.
+I aim to add much different compatibility metal items mainly for modpack makers.

 ### Extra Info
 The style of this mod will stay shifted towards mods with a cleaner, more modern art style.